KasiaMisirli/ticket-viewer/README.md

 By now, you should see a single ticket with additional info.
 To go back to the same page that you were on, simply click "Go Back" button.

-At this stage, my app doesnt take your credentials to access the API.
+At this stage, my app doesn't take your credentials to access the API.
 The credentials are being given in the code so tickets that are being displayed are my API tickets.
 If you want to create your own API, please sign up on the [zendesk website](https://www.zendesk.com/) for a free trial and follow the instructions on how to upload tickets and access them later.
 Hint:
 Below is the code that you need to use to access the API: